vimberlin/vimberlin.de/_posts/2013-02-28-february-2013-vim-beer-lin.md

 {% include gregor.html %}

-P.S: We will continue with our regualar meetup schedule on March, 28th.
+P.S: We will continue with our regular meetup schedule on March, 28th.